Samrawit Fikru: Career

 Fikru founded the software development company Hybrid Designs in 2014.
 The same year, Hybrid Designs released RIDE as an SMS-based ridesharing service.
 It was relaunched as a mobile app with a backing call center in July 2017.
-RIDE was inspired by the difficulty Fikru experienced trying to hire a taxi cab after late nights at work, and was partly inspired by the then existing ride sharing app, ZayRide.
+RIDE was inspired by the difficulty Fikru experienced trying to hire a taxi cab after late nights at work.
 She also wanted to create a service to address the safety concerns felt by herself and others in trying to find a taxi, and developed RIDE to help address these gaps.

 As of 2020, the app has tens of thousands of users and has been downloaded over 50,000 times.
 The development staff for the app is 90% female.
 Fikru aims to inspire other women with her work: "Women-owned business are growing in number; now we need more young girls to access the finances to make their creative ideas happen."

 In 2022, Fikru released Sewasew, a streaming platform for Ethiopian music.